RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Related work

-In summary, techniques based on sampling~\cite{holtzman1978} and ray tracing~\cite{dudek2010} are most promising to produce radar simulations realistic enough for general purposes.
-The drawbacks in run time were lately compensated by using the newest software and hardware for ray tracing~\cite{hirsenkorn2017ray, wald2019ray, yilmaz2020radar, schuessler2021}.
-They all speeded up the ray tracing part by using the latest NVIDIA-RTX graphics cards and the NVIDIA-OptiX ray tracing engine~\cite{optix10}.
-Schüßler et al. proposed a simulation for multiple input multiple output (MIMO) radars based on shoot and bouncing rays algorithm~\cite{schuessler2021} that is capable of generating radar imagery of high realism for MIMO.
-They were able to compute an array of 64 TX and 64 RX antennas in around 15 seconds.
-With our approach, we adapt the work of Schüßler et al. (for non-rotating radars from automotive) to the context of mobile robotics for rotating FMCW radars.
+Overall, we consider ray tracing-based simulations~\cite{holtzman1978,dudek2010} as most promising for mobile robotics simulations compared to learned models due to their foundation in well-understood physical principles.
+They require no large datasets for training, making them less data-dependent and immediately applicable.
+Additionally, ray tracing provides deterministic and predictable outcomes, with direct control over simulation parameters, enhancing customization and versatility across different environments.
+The drawbacks in run time were lately compensated by using the newest software and hardware for ray tracing~\cite{hirsenkorn2017ray, wald2019ray, holder2019, yilmaz2020radar, schuessler2021}.
+They all speed up the ray tracing part by using the latest NVIDIA-RTX graphics cards and the NVIDIA-OptiX ray tracing engine~\cite{optix10}.
+Schüßler et al. proposed a simulation for multiple input multiple output (MIMO) radars based on a shoot and bouncing rays algorithm~\cite{schuessler2021} capable of generating radar imagery of high realism for MIMO.
+They were able to compute an array of 64 TX and 64 RX antennas in ca.\ 15 seconds.
+With our approach, we adapt their work (for non-rotating radars from automotive) to the context of mobile robotics for rotating FMCW radars.
 We focus on simulating in real-time even for high angular resolutions and providing a realistic simulation of the full spectral data of the radar return signals in the form of a polar intensity image.